-In 1588, Pope Sixtus V took the female singer ban even further by restricting them from singing on any kind of stage, period.
-This posed a major problem for the world of opera, as sopranos were particularly essential to the art.
-Young male singers are capable of hitting the same notes as adult female sopranos, but their immature voices crack and lower as they approached manhood.
-What soon began was the manipulation of nature, a deviant process of castrating promising young boys at just the right time to stunt their vocal cords and capture their high, youthful voices forever.
+In 1588, Pope Sixtus V furthered the female-singer ban by restricting them from singing on any kind of stage whatsoever.
+This posed a major problem for the musical world, as sopranos were particularly essential to the art.
+Young male singers were capable of hitting the same notes as adult female sopranos, but their immature voices would break and lower as they approached manhood.
+In response to this perceived problem, man manipulated nature through a deviant process of castrating young boys at just the proper time to stunt their vocal cords and capture their high, youthful voices.

-Italian boys with gifted voices were taken to back-alley surgeons who would heavily sedate their subjects with opium and place them in a hot bath.
-The expert would snip the ducts leading to the testicles, which would then wither over time and leave the boys in a state of perpetual boyhood.
+Italian boys with gifted voices were taken to back-alley surgeons who would heavily sedate their subjects with opium before placing them in a hot bath.
+The surgeon would then snip the ducts leading to the testicles, leaving them to wither over time, and leaving the subjected children in a state of perpetual boyhood.

-Castrati Were Extremely Sexualized, And Desired By Both Men And Women
+Castrati Were Extremely Sexualized And Desired By Both Men And Women

-As Casanova once said, "Rome forces every man to become a pederast," and it was never more true than in the case of the castrati.
-In his memoirs, he recounted an orgy between several women and castrati stood in a line and made participants guess who were female and who were male.
-Castrati were biological men who looked female, and often acted like it too.
-They lived outside the scope of normal gender, creating a sexual temptation for both men and women who fantasized about unconventional ways to find pleasure.
-Castrati were seen as neither female nor male.
+As Casanova once claimed, "Rome forces every man to become a pederast."
+This was never more true than in the case of the castrati.
+In his memoirs, he recounted an orgy during which women and castrati stood in a line and attendants were made to determine the males from the females.

-A Castrato's Body Physically Developed In Unusual Ways
+A Castrato's Body Developed Abnormally